Policy Statement / Disclaimer in relation to commercial activty

 Our Facebook page and website are aimed at helping promote and foster education in the field of Japanese sword and fittings.

-It is not here to enable individuals or companies to promote their commercial interests or businesses.
+It was not created to enable individuals or companies to promote their commercial interests or businesses.
 Nor is it a vehicle for personal attacks, rudeness or abuse of any kind.
 Any posts involving such activities will be removed without notice and the individuals concerned will be barred.

 Differences of opinion should be dealt with, with dignity and respect.
-Participants on this page must adhere to the Society’s code of conduct which can be viewed on our website: https://to-ken.uk/ and in our Magazine.
+Participants on this page must adhere to the Society’s code of conduct which can be viewed on this website and in our Magazine.
 The Society should be a platform for sharing, please remember to give rather than take, try and be generous with knowledge and education.

 RESPONSIBILITY FOR DATA/MEDIA – When uploading posts to our website or social media, the author bears full responsibility for material uploaded or transmitted and confirms that the content, or material: